MarkusMueller-DS/Synthetic-Data-Generation/README.md

 - `model` argument can be: `smote`, `ctgan`, `ctab-gan-plus`, `tabsyn`, `vae-bgm`, `tvae-all` and `tave-top-2`
 - for yeast `ctab-gan-plus` is not valid (no synthetic data)

-1. activate the general environment
+1. activate the eval environment
-   `conda activate sdg-eda-env`
+   `conda activate eval-env`

 2. run the python file
    `python eval/eval_plots.py --dataset <name_of_dataset> --model <name_of_model> --ci <1/5>`